phajib/muvi_frontend/README.md

 # MUVIf - Front End
 Muvi is where you can find information about movies.
 It's a IMDB/TMDB clone at a basic level.
 A user is able to create an account and are able to save favorite movies and you can leave comment/s.
-With or without, you are able to browse for Upcoming, Popular, Top Rated movies and search for movies.
+With or without an account, you are able to browse for Upcoming, Popular, Top Rated movies and search for movies.
 The movie data is from The Movie Data Base.

 ### This repository is the FRONTEND of MUVI.